mcfly722/context/README.md

 ```
 ctx0 := context.NewRootContext(node0)
 ```
-#### 4. Now you can inherit from root context and create childs and subchilds contexts:
+#### 4. Now you can inherit from the root context and create child and subchild contexts:
 ```
 ctx1, err := ctx0.NewContextFor(node1)
 if err != nil {
-	// child context does not created successfully, possibly parent is in closing state, you need just exit
+	// child context is not created successfully, possibly the parent is in a closing state, you just need to exit
 } else {
 	// child context created successfully
 }